AnassTalha/QA_System/README.md

 ```bash
 streamlit run app.py
 ```
+This will launch the interactive Q&A interface in your web browser.

+🔗 Live Demo

-This will launch the **interactive Q&A interface** in your web browser.
+Check out the live demo here: [AI Q&A System](https://appsystem-wtfdign5j67tkzs5aqx6t8.streamlit.app/) This will launch the **interactive Q&A interface** in your web browser.

 ## 🔍 How It Works